All lanes of Lowry Tunnel will reopen for morning rush Thursday, MnDOT says

 By Wednesday morning, all three eastbound lanes and two westbound lanes through the tube will be open to traffic

 During a second closure from 10 p.m.
 Wednesday until 5 a.m.
 Thursday, only the westbound lanes will be closed while all eastbound will remain open.
-MnDOT will be replacing lighting that was broken by large vehicles who snapped off the fixtures while passing through.
+On Thursday night, MnDOT will be replacing lighting that was broken by large vehicles who snapped off the fixtures while passing through.

 In more good news for drivers, the flyover ramp from north I-35W to west I-94, Hwy.
 55 to east I-94 and 4th Avenue to west I-94 also will be open by Thursday.